Add to your Claude Code skills

 This installs a PreToolUse hook that transparently rewrites supported commands.
 Claude Code never sees the substitution -- it receives compressed output as if the original command produced it.

-Supported commands: 127 filters covering git, go, cargo, npm, yarn, pnpm, docker, kubectl, terraform, aws, gh, and 80+ more tools.
+Supported commands: 132 filters covering 100 distinct commands: git, go, cargo, npm, yarn, pnpm, docker, kubectl, terraform, aws, gh, dotnet, and many more.

 snip init --uninstall # remove the hook